 The Inkbird has the same issue that the other Bluetooth thermometers have, you can’t export your cook data.

-My third-place choice for the best Bluetooth meat Thermometer goes to the Tenergy Solis Bluetooth Meat thermometer.
+My fourth-place choice for the best Bluetooth meat Thermometer goes to the Tenergy Solis Bluetooth Meat thermometer.

 There are many virtual twins of this Tenergy Solis thermometer on the market.